D-zigi/NLP-AI/README.md

 TMP_PATH='app/static/tmp'
 ```
 2. **Add Firebase:** You need a Firebase database and storage for auto-saving chats for users.
 Create Firebase for your project and download its secret key.
 [Firebase](https://firebase.google.com/).
-Your Firebase secret key json keys should look like firebase template.json:
+Your Firebase secret key json keys should look like firebase firebase template.json:
 ```json
 {
   "type": "",